 Are the driving range and putting green open?

-The driving range is open for warm up only.
-Use will be permitted 20 minutes prior to a tee time, but not for regular practice.
+The driving range is open for regular practice.
 All driving range stalls are set at least 6 feet apart and the den caddies are laid on their side so you can retrieve balls using your golf clubs.
-The putting green and short game area are open for warm up only as well.
+The putting green and short game area are open as well.
 Please keep 6 feet of space from anyone else warming up.

 What about leagues, outings and events?

 All league dates and times have been adjusted accordingly.
 If you have questions, please reach out to your league coordinator as we will continue to keep them informed.
-All our in-house tournaments and golf outings have been suspended.
-We are hoping to resume socially distant tournament play soon.
+Please check our Event Calendar for the latest information on our golf tournaments.

 Course Designer | Ed Carton